About the Unit

 The Disease Modeling Unit is responsible for producing and phenotyping the center’s precision fly and mouse models.
 The unit leverages the genome modification techniques and phenotyping capabilities of the Undiagnosed Diseases Network Model Organism Screening Center (UDN MOSC) Fly Core and the Knockout Mouse Phenotyping Project (KOMP2) site at Baylor.
 Moreover, the unit uses a resource of over 800 rhesus macaque whole genome and exome sequences with paired phenotype information from the Human Genome Sequencing Center (HGSC) at Baylor to identify putative disease models in the national primate colonies.
 This provides investigators who are interested in a primate disease model with initial phenotype-genotype information and a potential collaborator for additional primate studies.

-Nominated Variant Review and Model Selection
+Submitted Variant Review and Model Selection

-During the center’s review and selection of nominated variants for modeling, the unit plays a critical role in determining the feasibility of developing a fly or mouse model and determining the availability of phenotyping strategies that can answer clinically relevant questions.
+During the center’s review and selection of submitted variants for modeling, the unit plays a critical role in determining the feasibility of developing a fly or mouse model and determining the availability of phenotyping strategies that can answer clinically relevant questions.

 Model Development and Characterization